 Under Georgia law, domestic violence includes a variety of criminal activity including battery, simple battery, assault, simple assault, stalking, criminal damage to property, unlawful restraint, and criminal trespassing.
 Violence between family members is the primary aspect of domestic violence and includes aggressive behavior towards current and former spouses and parents and their children.

 A person arrested for domestic violence will typically have to spend the night of their arrest in jail.
 Someone cannot be bailed out until they have appeared before a judge, which usually means they will be in jail for at least 24 hours.
-A first-time conviction for domestic violence is punishable as a misdemeanor of a high and aggravated nature, and that person could potentially pay a fine of up to $5,000 and spend a maximum of 12 months in jail.
+A first-time conviction for domestic violence or family violence battery is punishable as a misdemeanor of a high and aggravated nature, and that person could potentially pay a fine of up to $5,000 and spend a maximum of 12 months in jail.
 Each additional conviction for domestic violence will be punished as a felony and could result in a maximum jail sentence of up to five years making it imperative that a domestic violence attorney in Georgia is consulted immediately.

 Long Term Consequences